 There's more.

-Identity documents with an elaborate design are the pride of both the country and the citizens and are immediately recognized as trustworthy evidence of identification.
+Identity documents with an elaborate designs are the pride of the country and the citizens and are immediately recognized as trustworthy evidence of identification.

 Let's dig in.